 VACCELERATE offers expertise, services, resources and solutions to speed up existing and upcoming development programmes as well as market authorisations for new vaccines and vaccination strategies.
 The network serves as a single entry-point for all stakeholders in COVID-19 vaccine development (pharma, academia, European Commission, EMA, ECDC, national health authorities and others) for phase 2 and 3 trials in Europe.
-The network will address any research question of interest, such as vaccine efficacy in virus variants, trials in children, pregnant women, immuno-compromised patients, trials on combination of different vaccines etc. The establishment of a European Volunteer Registry for vaccine trials provides fast and efficient recruitment of trial participants (>37,000 volunteers in 15 countries: Austria, Belgium, Cyprus, Czech Republic, Germany, Greece, Ireland, Israel, Italy, Lithuania, Norway, Portugal, Spain, Sweden, Turkey, expansion to more countries ongoing).
+The network will address any research question of interest, such as vaccine efficacy in virus variants, trials in children, pregnant women, immuno-compromised patients, trials on combination of different vaccines etc. The establishment of a European Volunteer Registry for vaccine trials provides fast and efficient recruitment of trial participants (>100,000 volunteers in 22 countries: Austria, Belgium, Cyprus, Czech Republic, France, Germany, Greece, Hungary, Ireland, Israel, Italy, Lithuania, Netherlands, Norway, Poland, Spain, Sweden, Switzerland, Turkey, United Kingdom, Ukraine, expansion to more countries ongoing).

 - 29 partners in 18 EU-member states and 5 countries associated to the EU Horizon 2020 research programme